-Arthur Alexander (May 10, 1940 - June 9, 1993) was an influential R&B-soul singer-songwriter.
-Arthur Alexander's "Anna (Go To Him)," the song for which he is best known, was featured in an episode of the TV sitcom, "Married With Children," in which Al Bundy goes crazy trying to name this tune.
+Arthur Alexander (May 10, 1940 - June 9, 1993) was a highly acclaimed and influential R&B/soul singer-songwriter who became famous during the early 1960s.
+Alexander's poignant "Anna (Go To Him)," the song for which he is best known, was featured in an episode of the TV sitcom, "Married With Children," in which Al Bundy goes crazy trying to name this tune.
 This episode of "Married With Children" was an inspiration for this website.

 To listen to a song clip, click any song title that has a speaker icon.
 This will take you to a list of links to CD and/or MP3 product pages from one or more online merchants that have sound samples.